Our History

 Building the Leadership

-The subsequent formation of the Steering Committee was a critical step in establishing an inclusive leadership foundation.
+The subsequent formation of the Steering Committee, truly a "coalition of the willing" was a critical step in establishing an inclusive leadership foundation.
 Comprised of representatives from diverse healthcare and research institutions, alongside patient advocacy groups like the Canadian Organization for Rare Disorders (CORD) and Regroupement Québécois des Maladies Orphalines (RQMO), the Steering Committee ensured that our mandate and structure would foster a collaborative approach to rare disease research, diagnosis, treatment, care, and support.

 November 2023